‘Walking Dead’ Sets Fifth Spinoff: Lauren Cohan, Jeffrey Dean Morgan’s ‘Isle of the Dead’

 “I’m thrilled to partner with Dan McDermott and the team at AMC on the next chapter in The Walking Dead Universe,” Cohan said.
 “Maggie is very close to my heart and I’m excited to continue her journey against the iconic backdrop of New York City, alongside my friend and collaborator, Jeffrey Dean Morgan.
 Eli Jorné has created something incredibly special and I cannot wait for the fans to see what we have in store for Maggie and Negan.”

-Morgan, meanwhile, first joined in the season five finale as comic book villain Negan and he’s been a regular with the show since.
+Morgan, meanwhile, first joined in the season five finale as comic book villain Negan, and he’s been a regular with the show since.
 “I’m delighted that Negan and Maggie’s journey continues,” he said.
 “It’s been such a ride walking in Negan’s shoes, I’m beyond excited to continue his journey in New York City with Lauren.
 Walkers in an urban setting has always been such a cool image, but 5th Avenue, Empire State Building, Statue of Liberty?
 The greatest city in the world??
 The backdrop is amazing, but it’s the story that Eli Jorné cooked up that is even better.
 Buckle up folks, Isle of the Dead is going to reinvent the TWD Universe.
 Huge thank you to Dan McDermott, Scott Gimple and AMC for having us back for more… we simply can’t wait.”

 Sources noted that rather than continuing the flagship series with Reedus (Daryl), McBride (Carol) — and now Cohan and Morgan — AMC will now have the option to sell international and streaming rights to both new series while also reducing the budget and licensing fees.
 Both international and streaming rights for the flagship are tied up with years-old deals with Fox International and Netflix, respectively.

-Cohan is repped by CAA, John Carrabino Management ande Hansen Jacobson.
+Cohan is repped by CAA, John Carrabino Management and Hansen Jacobson.
 Morgan is with UTA and Goodman Genow.

 Isle of the Dead joins an AMC scripted roster that includes the final seasons of Killing Eve, Kevin Can F**k Himself and Better Call Saul as well as Interview With the Vampire, Mayfair Witches, Gangs of London, 61st Street and Dark Winds, among others.